samuel-walters/eng110_IaC_ansible/README.md

 * Agentless - because everything you need to install only needs to be installed on Ansible.
 The other server does not need to have Ansible installed.

-provisioning.sh script can do multiple things in **one** server only. yaml script can have numerous instructions for multiple servers.
+A provisioning.sh script can do multiple things in **one** server only.
+But with Ansible, the yaml scripts can have numerous instructions for multiple servers.

+## Use case

-Example: 500 servers running.
-Update command for hundred servers.
-Would have to run the script for every server individually.
-Ansible: could you go and run this script for all these servers?
-No issues: it could do it.
+There are 500 servers running, and you need to run an update command for half of those servers.
+In this scenario, if you were not using IaC, you would have to run the script for every server individually.
+But by using ansible, you could run such a command on all these servers without manually going into every instance and running sudo apt-get update.

-Sonar Cube - looks for any potential threats (IPs) - and puts them into the CSV/JSON file - this file is used in the security groups of these servers to block these IPs.
-How do we block these IPs in 1000s of servers (yes, through security groups - it would take a very long time). --> But it's one single command with ansible - pick up the file (in a playbook - script) - these are the hosts - go and block them.
-Specify the servers - the family of OS - e.g. check Ubuntu servers first.
+Sonar Cube: a tool that looks for any potential threats (IPs), and places these IPS into a CSV or JSON file.
+This file is then used in the security groups of these servers to block these IPs.
+But how do we block these IPs in 1000s of servers (yes, through security groups - but it would take a very long time to manually carry out this task).
+But with ansible, it's one single command.
+You pick up the file (in a playbook), and run a script to block the hosts.